sunnypilot/sunnypilot/README.md

 * **Lane Color** - Various lane colors to display real-time Lane Model and M.A.D.S. engagemenet status
 * **Developer (Dev) UI** - Display various real-time metrics on screen while driving
   * 1. Enable "Show debug UI elements" in the "sunnypilot' menu
-  * 2. Click on the "MAX" box on the top left of the openpilot display to toggle different metrics display
+  * 2. Click on the "MAX" box on the top left of the sunnypilot display to toggle different metrics display
 * **Stand Still Timer** - Display time spent at a stop with M.A.D.S engaged (i.e., at a stop lights, stop signs, traffic congestions)
 * **Braking Status** - Current car speed text turns red when the car is braking by the driver or ACC/SCC

 ### Operational Enhancement
-* **Fast Boot** - openpilot will fast boot by creating a Prebuilt file
+* **Fast Boot** - sunnypilot will fast boot by creating a Prebuilt file
 * **Disable Onroad Uploads** - Disable uploads completely when onroad.
 Necessary to avoid high data usage when connected to Wi-Fi hotspot
 * **Brightness Control (Global)** - Manually adjusts the global brightness of the screen
 * **Driving Screen Off Timer** - Turn off the device screen or reduce brightness to protect the screen after car starts